 Half and Half Bread

-All my life I made bread Challa of multipurpose white flour, so I wanted to try something else.
-I also made "Real" bread that would look like country bread so I bought two rising baskets one round and one elliptic, and played with flour mixes.
+All my life I made Challa bread of multipurpose white flour, so I wanted to try something different.
+I also made "Real" bread that would look like country bread so I bought two rising baskets, and played with flour mixes.
 The result was certainly satisfying.

-Yet, as cool as this may look Shabbat challah should be made of white flour with a decorated with poppy seeds or sesame seeds as tradition must be respected.
+Yet, as cool as this may look, Shabbat challah should be made of white flour, decorated with poppy or sesame seeds as tradition must be respected.